 Although these rules may seem like the most obvious ones, they also happen to be some of the most important ones.
 Instead of assuming less-experienced drivers know these rules, we should make sure they know and understand them.
 Following these rules could help teens avoid getting involved in accidents.

-If you or a loved one has been injured in a car crash caused by someone else's negligence, please call our experienced South Carolina accident attorneys for a free case evaluation, at 803-799-9400.
+If you or a loved one has been injured in a car crash caused by someone else’s negligence, please call our experienced accident attorneys for a free case evaluation.
 We serve people from across the state, including Kingstree, Columbia and Myrtle Beach.